 - Today I learned to roll Play-Doh balls

 - I’m severely digressed.

 - The end of the end of the world

 - The brain you’ve reached has been disconnected

 - Thing with feathers is a bird, thing with milk is a cow, thing that purrs is a cat, thing that barks is a dog, thing you lost is your mind.

-The scraps became vignettes and then the book, Away with Words: An Amnesic Memoir.
+The scraps became vignettes and then the book, Notes From a Former Ghost.